 The LDL-C lowering effect of evinacumab has been demonstrated to be additive to that of PCSK9 inhibition.
 In a late-stage clinical trial of patients with refractory hypercholesterolemia, due to HeFH in the majority of cases, the addition of evinacumab to a PCSK9 inhibitor further reduced LDL-C by 56% compared to placebo.
-In addition, other investigational agents targeting ANGPTL3 are being evaluated in patients with severe hypertriglyceridemia or CVD, including vupanorsen, an antisense oligonucleotide therapy targeting ANGPTL3 and two different siRNA programs targeting ANGPTL3 from Arrowhead Pharmaceuticals (ARO-ANG3) as well as Eli Lillly.
+In addition, other investigational agents targeting ANGPTL3 are being evaluated in patients with severe hypertriglyceridemia or CVD, including two different siRNA programs targeting ANGPTL3 from Arrowhead Pharmaceuticals (ARO-ANG3) as well as Eli Lilly.